celik-muhammed/mlops-zoomcamp-2023/01-intro/README.md

     User ubuntu                             # username AWS EC2
     HostName $NEW_IP                        # Public IP, it changes when Source EC2 is turned off.
-    IdentityFile ~/.ssh/mlops-zoomcamp.pem  # Private SSH key file path LocalForward 8888 localhost:8888        # Connecting to a service on an internal network from the outside, static forward or set port user forward via on vscode
+    IdentityFile ~/.ssh/mlops-zoomcamp.pem  # Private SSH key file path LocalForward 8888 localhost:8888        # Connecting to a service on an internal network from the outside, static f> StrictHostKeyChecking no
-    StrictHostKeyChecking no
 EOM